muratk3n/thirdwave/en/2020/07/ancient.md

 remember with horror when BBC reported that Egypt, until the 2012 election did not have a single day of democracy in its past.
 NOT A SINGLE DAY.
 Think about that..
-Would you rather have "ancient" grand pyramids, or a day of democracy in your past..
+Would you rather have "ancient" grand pyramids, or one day of democracy in your past..
 I'd opt for the latter.